gjpelletier/MLRegression/README.md

 ## Example 1.
 Automatic cross-validated calibration of XGBoost to analyze diabetes data

 In this example we will use **xgb_auto** to automatically calibrate the XGBoost parameters using cross-validation.
-The xgb_auto function uses the sklearn.processing StandardScaler to standardize the X values by default.
-Then the xgb_auto function finds the best fitting cross-validated hyper-parameters for XGBoost.
+The xgb_auto function standardizes the X values by default.

 Run the following code:
 ```